Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Usage: `load`

 Loads the current configuration from flash into the buffer.
 Useful if you want to change some settings while leaving others alone.
+If there is no configuration, `No configuration` is printed instead.

 ### get_cfg